1. State of the Restructuring Market

 Contractual provisions pursuant to which the commencement of the proceedings triggers the acceleration of the debt (except with respect to judicial liquidation proceedings in which the court does not order the continued operation of the business) or the termination or cancellation of an ongoing contract are not enforceable against the debtor.
 Any contractual provision that modifies the conditions for the continuation of an ongoing contract by reducing the debtor's rights or increasing its obligations simply by reason of the designation solely upon the opening of judicial reorganisation proceedings is deemed null and void (in accordance with a decision of the French Supreme Court dated 14 January 2014, No 12-22.909, which case law is likely to be extended to safeguard or accelerated safeguard proceedings).

 However, the court-appointed administrator can unilaterally decide to terminate ongoing contracts (contrats en cours) if it believes the debtor will not be able to continue to perform such contracts.

 From the date of the judgment opening court-administered proceedings, the debtor is prohibited from paying debts incurred prior to the opening of the proceedings, subject to specified exceptions, which essentially cover:

 - the set-off of reciprocal receivables arising prior to the opening judgment, provided that debts were certain, due and payable before the opening judgment (créances certaines, liquides et exigibles);

 - the set-off of related (connexes) debts (ie, when they arise from the same account, from the same contract or from different agreements that all belong to a global contractual framework);

-- payments authorised by the supervisory judge (juge commissaire) to recover assets (whether they are pledged, retained by a creditor based on a retention right or constitute collateral in a security trust estate (patrimoine fiduciaire) required by the continued operation of the business); and
+- payments authorised by the supervisory judge (juge commissaire) to recover assets, whether they are pledged or retained by a creditor based on a retention right, or constitute collateral in a security trust estate (patrimoine fiduciaire) required for the continued operation of the business; and

 - paying a carrier requesting payment directly from the debtor.